 Returning the clippings to the lawn help to return the lawns nutrients back into the soil.

 No, our equipment will not harm your lawn In fact, our equipment will leave your lawn with the well manicured professional appearance you are looking for and can be proud of.

-We are seeing a swing back to natural stone and old fashion brick.
-This is not to say pavers and precast products are out, just that many are choosing the charm, longevity and value available with these classic products.
+We see a swing back to natural stone and old fashion brick.
+This is not to say pavers and precast products are out, just that many are choosing the charm, longevity, and value available with these classic products.